 Choirs at St. Cyprian Site

-At St. Cyprian, we are forming an Adult Choir for the 9 AM mass.
+If you are interested in forming an Adult Choir for the 9 AM Mass at St. Cyprian, please contact Craig Kamptner, the Music Director.
 Choir members could range in age from high school age to senior citizens, with all levels of ability.
 We encourage everyone who loves to sing to participate.
-Our practices will be Thursdays at 3:30 PM in St. Cyprian Church.
-Please contact our Music Director, Craig Kamptner, for more information.

 The Contemporary Choir is made up of singers and instrumentalists: guitar, bass, saxophone, flute, and percussion.
 We sing every Saturday at the 4 PM Saturday Mass.
 We rehearse one Thursday per month at 7 PM and before mass on Saturday at 3:15 PM.